 Nearly 4 out of 5 patients (78%) in one pivotal trial would request SUTAB again for a future colonoscopy2†

 Tablets and packaging not shown actual size.

 SUTAB® (sodium sulfate, magnesium sulfate, potassium chloride) tablets for oral use is an osmotic laxative indicated for cleansing of the colon in preparation for colonoscopy in adults.

 Use is contraindicated in the following conditions: gastrointestinal obstruction or ileus, bowel perforation, toxic colitis or toxic megacolon, gastric retention, hypersensitivity to any ingredient in SUTAB.

 DOSAGE AND ADMINISTRATION

 A low residue breakfast may be consumed.
 After breakfast, only clear liquids may be consumed until after the colonoscopy.
 Administration of two doses of SUTAB (24 tablets) are required for a complete preparation for colonoscopy.
 Twelve (12) tablets are equivalent to one dose.
+Each SUTAB bottle contains a desiccant.
+Remove and discard the desiccant from both bottles the evening prior to the colonoscopy.
 Water must be consumed with each dose of SUTAB and additional water must be consumed after each dose.
 Complete all SUTAB tablets and required water at least 2 hours before colonoscopy.